-- A. Assessment Measure 4. - Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
+- Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
 A determination by the committee is made individually based on information presented by students and through questions posed to the students by the committee.
 Graduate committees use the dissertation and the slide presentation for the oral defense to make a determination of the student quantitative skills including experimental design and analysis competencies. - This measure is direct. - Assessment measurement tool (See Appendix 2 Item 3) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for the rubric sub-category 3, 75% of students in the Advanced or above category and at least 40% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

-Novice Intermediate Advanced Expert Quantitative Skills 0 0 1 1
+Novice Intermediate Advanced Expert Quantitative Skills 0 0 5 1

-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our PhD students are meeting or exceeding the program expectations.

-• These competencies are acceptable for PhD students.
+- The ideal targets were met according to our preliminary data; however, the acceptable target starting 50% or more students in the Expert level was not met. - The results are consistent with previous assessment years and indicate our PhD students are meeting the program expectations. - D. Recommendations (not required for indirect measures) - These competencies are acceptable for PhD students.
 However, improvement of quantitative skills is one area we are working towards throughout both our undergraduate and graduate programs via course development and selection.